donlan2710/gRDA-Optimizer/README.md

 # gRDA-Optimizer

 "Generalized Regularized Dual Averaging" is an optimizer that can learn a small sub-network during training, if one starts from an overparameterized dense network.
-Paper preprint is coming soon.
+Paper preprint https://arxiv.org/pdf/1909.10072.pdf.

 Here is an illustration of the optimizer using the simple 6-layer CNN https://keras.io/examples/cifar10_cnn/.
 The experiments are done using lr = 0.005 for SGD, SGD momentum and gRDAs. c = 0.005 for gRDA. lr = 0.005 and 0.001 for Adagrad and Adam, respectively.